alobley/OS-Project/readme.md

 - Comment and document the code.
 Both are very sparse.
 - Learn how to use git and GitHub properly. (done)
 - Write an ATA and FAT driver for disk access. (working on it - functional)
-- Write a system call interrupt and an ABI. (working on it)
+- Write a system call interrupt and an ABI. (working on it - functional)
+- Move away from ATA PIO Mode
+- Write to the disk
+- Read FAT subdirectories
+- Add ISO9660 support
+- Finish the new memory management system (currently broken)
+- Improve upon the VFS

 ## Long-Term Goals
 - Write a terminal application using my custom ABI.
 - Utilize the majority of the GRUB Multiboot info structure
 - Implement paging and better memory allocation. (working on it)
-- Implement process management and multitasking.
+- Implement process management and multitasking.  (primitives exist, but incomplete)
-- Add a userland and memory protection. <-- when everything else is done, this is the next goal
+- Add a userland and memory protection.
+(Working on it)
+- Add the ability for programs to interact with each other
+- Add the ability for drivers to run separately from the kernel itself (how do I do that and have a standard system for interacting with hardware?)
-- Add USB support.
+- Add USB support. (basically required for running on real hardware)
 - Add milticore support.
+- Create a custom filesystem (very long-term goal)

+## Completed Goals
+- Get the GRUB memory map
+- Learn Paging (Thanks, OSDev community!)
+- Implement paging
+- Read from the disk
+- Load and execute a program
+- Install a syscall ISR
+- Have a minimal CLI to make debugging easier

 ## Build & Run